Jubiko31/expenses_app/README.md

-#Expenses tracker - keep track your budget
+#Expenses tracker - keep track of your budget

 CRUD application, using NodeJS + Express, PostgreSQL This is the only Front-end part, you can view server part here: https://github.com/Jubiko31/expanses_server